xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

 ---
 ## Execute a Test Case

-Katalon Studio allows you to run the entire test suite, or an individual test case.
+Katalon Studio allows you to run the entire test suite or an individual test case.
 Before executing a test case or a test suite, keep in mind the [supported execution environments](/display/KD/Supported+Environments) by Katalon Studio.

-Open a test case/test suite, then select the environment to run the test case from **Run** command of the main toolbar.
+Open a test case/test suite, and select the environment to run the test case from **Run** command of the main toolbar.
 You can also [execute the test case using console mode](/display/KD/Console+Mode+Execution).

-> If you simply click on the **Run** button, the test case will be executed using the default browser defined in [Execution Settings](/display/KD/Execution+Settings).
+> If you click on the **Run** button, the test case will be executed using the default browser defined in [Execution Settings](/display/KD/Execution+Settings).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/run.png" width=320>

 ### Test Environments

-* **Browsers**: Simply select to execute your test on one of the supported browsers (Chrome, Firefox, IE, Safari, Edge)
+* **Browsers**: Select to execute your test on one of the supported browsers (Chrome, Firefox, IE, Safari, Edge)
-* **Mobile Browsers**: Simply select to execute your test on one of the supported devices (Android, iOS)
+* **Mobile Browsers**: Select to execute your test on one of the supported devices (Android, iOS)
 * **Mobile**: Before executing your test, check if you have set up the environment for mobile testing for <a href="/display/KD/Mobile+on+Windows">Windows</a> or for <a href="/display/KD/Mobile+on+macOS">macOS</a>.
 Select your device among those listed in Katalon Studio.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/image2018-1-26-183A543A41.png">

    > Troubleshooting
    >
-   > If there is no device listed, please make sure the Developer Mode on the phone is turned on, try to unplug and reconnect several times until you are prompted for accepting/trusting this device.
+   > If there is no device listed, please make sure the Developer Mode on the phone is turned on, try to unplug, and reconnect several times until you are prompted to accept/trust this device.
    >
    > <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/image2018-8-2-153A313A52.png">

-* **Remote**: Make sure you have set up default configuration for the remote environment in project settings.
+* **Remote**: Make sure you have set up a default configuration for the remote environment in project settings.
 Refer to&nbsp;<a href="/display/KD/Introduction+to+Desired+Capabilities">Introduction to Desired Capabilities</a>&nbsp;for more details.
-* **Custom**: Make sure you have set up default configuration for the remote environment in project settings.
+* **Custom**: Make sure you have set up a default configuration for the remote environment in project settings.
 Refer to&nbsp;<a class="external-link" href="/x/cgFO#ExecutionSettings-CustomExecution" rel="nofollow">Custom Execution</a>&nbsp;for more details.
-When you have set up your custom environment, simply select it from the drop-down list.
+When you have set up your custom environment, select it from the drop-down list.

 ### Job Progress